 \section{Topological classification for three isolated fixed points}

-In this section we will classify actions of $T^1$ on closed oriented Alexandrov spaces, $X^4$, such that the orbit space $\bar{X}^3 \cong \sph^3$ and the fixed-point set comprises three isolated points, $\left\lbrace p_1, p_2, p_3 \right\rbrace$, with the entire singular set lying on a locally flat closed curve $\bar{c}$, which is unknotted.
+In this section we classify actions of $T^1$ on closed oriented Alexandrov spaces, $X^4$, such that the orbit space $\bar{X}^3 \cong \sph^3$ and the fixed-point set comprises three isolated points, $\left\lbrace p_1, p_2, p_3 \right\rbrace$, with the entire singular set lying on a locally flat closed curve $\bar{c}$, which is unknotted.
 The classification is up to orientation-preserving equivariant homeomorphism.

-This section is based on Fintushel's classification of simply connected $4$-manifolds with circle actions~\cite{F1}.
+The classification we obtain is based on Fintushel's classification of simply connected $4$-manifolds with circle actions~\cite{F1}.
 We generalize his work, in the sense that we consider Alexandrov spaces rather than manifolds, but we also specialize it by constraining the structure of the orbit space.

 In Section \ref{s:invariants} we assign invariants, to the actions in a manner similar to that of~\cite{F1}.
 There are various degrees of freedom in how these invariants are defined, and in Section \ref{s:equivalence} we define an equivalence relation on $\qqq^3$ which removes these freedoms.
 The invariants are then uniquely defined up to equivalence.
-We will also show that certain invariants do not correspond to actions: those where $\frac{\beta_i}{\alpha_i}= \frac{\beta_j}{\alpha_j}$ for some $i\neq j$.
+In Lemma \ref{inv}, we also show that certain invariants do not correspond to actions: those where $\frac{\beta_i}{\alpha_i}= \frac{\beta_j}{\alpha_j}$ for some $i\neq j$.
 In Section \ref{s:uniqueness}, we prove a uniqueness result, showing that if two $4$-spaces have equivalent invariants there is an orientation-preserving equivariant homeomorphism between them, so that these invariants are sufficient for classification.

-In Section \ref{s:cp2}, we prove an existence result which will be a key ingredient in proving Theorem \ref{t:amsr}, our main result.
-Theorem \ref{t:wcp} shows that every set of invariants (barring those where two of the triple are equal) corresponds to an action on a finite quotient of some $\wcp$.
+In Section \ref{s:cp2}, we prove an existence result which is a key ingredient in proving Theorem \ref{t:amsr}, our main result.
+Theorem \ref{t:wcp} shows that every set of invariants, barring those where two of the triple are equal, corresponds to an action on a finite quotient of some $\wcp$.

 \begin{remark} All of the results in Sections 4.1, 4.2 and 4.3 can easily be shown to hold for any number $n$ of isolated points lying on an unknotted curve with the appropriate modifications.
 Note that those $n$-tuples for which $\frac{\beta_i}{\alpha_i}= \frac{\beta_{i+1}}{\alpha_{i+1}}$, where the indices are taken modulo $n$, do not correspond to an action. \end{remark}